allgood/OpenNoteScanner/FAQ.md

 **Q**.
 How do I scan documents with OpenNoteScanner?

 **A**.
+These are the steps to scan a document:

-Place your phone over the document to be scanned, Click the **camera icon** at the base of the app, once to scan the document and click again to capture the scanned document.
+1. Place your phone over the document to be scanned and point the camera at the document.
+2. Point the camera so that all of the four corner markers on the screen is placed inside the document.
+3. Click the **camera icon** at the base of the app.
+4. The app will try to detect the document.
+When the document is detected the app will show an outline around it on the camera screen and a photo will be taken.
+5. Click on the **Image icon** at the top right corner of the screen to view your scanned documents.

 **Q**.
 Why doesn't the app detect my document?
 I point the camera at the document and press the trigger button but nothing happens.